 Hide weekend days in the Scheduler to display only working days across all views.

-Display the week number of the current date range beside the date header in day, week, and work week views.
-Display the same in month view as the first column.
+Display the week number of the current date range beside the date header in day, week, and workweek views.
+Also display the week number in the month view as the first column.
 The week number is determined by the first day of the week and week rules (first day or first full week, or first four day week).

 Customize the appearance of any part of the Scheduler interface using HTML and CSS styles.